top of page

 2016 Live Oak- Certification in Yoga Informed Psychotherapy

-I attend continuous workshops and trainings in the topics of: eating disorders, trauma, LGBTQIA needs, Internal Family Systems, body/ mind integration
+I attend continuous workshops and trainings in the topics of: eating disorders, trauma, LGBTQIA needs, Internal Family Systems, & Somatic Experiencing

 Philosophy:

-Internal Family Systems: The Internal Family Systems model tells us that all of our thoughts, behaviors, emotions, and body sensations serve a purpose.
-In our work together, my clients and I identity those purposes and learn ways to carry them out in a balanced manner.
-It also postulates that there is a place of all knowing strength and peace within us.
+Internal Family Systems: The Internal Family Systems (IFS) model tells us that all of our thoughts, behaviors, emotions, and body sensations serve a purpose, even the ones that are keeping us from living our lives in a value-led way.
+My clients and I identity those positive intentions, and learn ways to carry them out in a more effective manner.
+IFS also postulates that there is a place of clarity and balance within each of us.
 The goal of therapy becomes finding that place and leading our lives through it.
 For more information, visit www.selfleadership.org

-Yoga Informed Psychotherapy: For some of us, through events in our lives, or messages that we receive, we lose touch with our mind/body connection.
-Through the use of yoga informed psychotherapy, I help clients reintegrate their mind/body into a whole unit.
+Somatic Experiencing/Yoga Informed Psychotherapy: For some of us, through events in our lives, or messages that we receive, we lose touch with our mind/body connection.
+Through the use of Somatic Experiencing and yoga informed psychotherapy, I help clients understand, and find flexibility within, their nervous system patterns.
+For more information on Somatic Experiencing, visit https://traumahealing.org/

 Multicultural Lens: Because we all come from unique circumstances, I find a multicultural lens to be of great importance.
 Honoring where each individual is coming from creates space for non-judgmental understanding.